frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/exercises/e3/e3s0.webp" style="width:100%">
       <figcaption>29.
 Finished part studio.
 Name the key sketches and parts.
 Set the material of the plate and spacers to 6061 Aluminum.
-The tube and shafts should have their materially automatically selected already. </figcaption>
+The tube, gusset, and shafts should have their material automatically set already. </figcaption>
     </figure>
   </div>